orstavik/JoiEvents/docs/1e_nativeEventCascades/13_WhatIs_keypress_event.md

 ```

 As we can see from this result:
- * Only *some* keys produce keypresses. `keydown` and `keyup` on "Tab" does not produce a `keypress`.
+ * Only *some* `keydown` produce `keypress`.
+For example, `keydown` and `keyup` on `"Tab"` does not produce a `keypress`.
- * If we hold down a key for more than ms (depends on your OS settings for the keyboard), the browser will receive a new `keydown` events *roughly every 33ms* for the same key.
-These 33 `keydown`s per second events will also produce a `keypress` event.
+ * If we hold down a key for more than *roughly ?? ms*, the browser will receive a new `keydown` events *roughly every 33ms* for the same key.
+How long you must hold a key down and how fast it will produce `keydown` events depends on your OS settings for the keyboard.
+These 33 `keydown`s per second events will also produce one new `keypress` event each.

 ## Demo: `keydown`+`keyup`=`my-keypress`